Vishesh-Nagar/Agents/agent_team/README.md

 ## Testing

-The refactored code maintains full compatibility with the original monolithic version.
-All conversation scenarios and edge cases should produce identical results.
-For testing:
-1. Compare outputs between `main.py` and `main_full.py`
-2. Verify state persistence across sessions
-3. Test guardrail blocking behavior
-4. Confirm sub-agent delegation works correctly
+The system can be tested by running the interactive conversation loop and trying various queries:
+- Weather queries: "What's the weather in London?"
+- Poem requests: "Can you recite a poem?"
+- Greetings: "Hello" or "Hi there"
+- Farewells: "Goodbye" or "See you later"

 ## Future Enhancements

-- Integrate real weather APIs
-- Add more specialized sub-agents
+- Add more specialized sub-agents for additional tasks
-- Implement persistent storage (database instead of in-memory)
+- Implement persistent storage for conversation history
-- Expand guardrail capabilities
 - Add user authentication and multi-user support
+- Expand capabilities with more tools and integrations